ngs-fzb/NTMseq/README.md

 </p>

 # NTMseq
-This repository contains NTMseq, a comprehensive bioinformatics pipeline for the analysis of whole-genome sequencing data from non-tuberculous mycobacteria (NTM), including quality control, taxonomic classification, assembly, approximate phylogenetic analysis, plasmid and (drug) resistance analysis.
+This repository contains NTMseq, a comprehensive bioinformatics pipeline for the analysis of short-read whole-genome sequencing data from non-tuberculous mycobacteria (NTM), including quality control, taxonomic classification, assembly, approximate phylogenetic analysis, plasmid and (drug) resistance analysis.

 For Research use only.
 Not for use in diagnostic procedures.